lwdjohari/rust-scylladb-docker-cluster/README.md

 # Rust & ScyllaDB Cluster [Docker]

-This is example of getting started rust and scylladb cluster on docker.
+This is example of getting started with rust grpc and scylladb cluster on docker.

 ## What's inside